pgjones/hypercorn/README.rst

 <https://github.com/python-hyper/h11>`_, `h2
 <https://github.com/python-hyper/hyper-h2>`_, and `wsproto
 <https://github.com/python-hyper/wsproto>`_ libraries and inspired by
 Gunicorn.
-Hypercorn supports HTTP/1, HTTP/2, and websockets and the ASGI 2 specification.
+Hypercorn supports HTTP/1, HTTP/2, and WebSockets (over HTTP/1 and HTTP/2) and the ASGI 2 specification.
 Hypercorn can utilise asyncio, uvloop, or trio worker types.

 Hypercorn was initially part of `Quart
 <https://gitlab.com/pgjones/quart>`_ before being separated out into a